 Whether you are simply curious to learn more about the Catholic faith, or seriously considering joining the Catholic Church, we are here to accompany you on your journey.
 To become a member of the Catholic Church, individuals receive the three Sacraments of Initiation – Baptism, Confirmation, and Eucharist.

 Individuals are prepared for these Sacraments through the Rite of Christian Initiation of Adults (RCIA).
 The RCIA is spiritual formation process in which those new to the Catholic faith are formed and guided throughout the year.
 These newcomers then receive the Sacraments of Initiation during the Easter celebration.

 RCIA meets on a weekly basis for prayer, discussion and community building.
 It is led by a group of faithful parishioners who volunteer their time to guide RCIA candidates and catechumens through their journey of faith.

-If you are interested in learning more about becoming Catholic, contact Judy Pyke, Director of Communications, at the Parish Office at email@example.com or 847-446-0856.
+If you are interested in learning more about becoming Catholic, contact Sue Lehocky, Director of Evangelization and Lifelong Formation, at the Parish Office at email@example.com or 847-446-0856.

 Who Is RCIA For?

 Those who are unsure or questioning, and have never been baptized (known as Catechumens).
 People come to the RCIA process with a variety of feelings.
 Some individuals come to sessions fully committed and ready to be baptized!
 Others are hesitant.
 And still, others want to ask as many questions as possible before making the decision to become Catholic.
 For that reason, the RCIA process is a journey of discernment.
 Divine Mercy Parish is here to help you along the way.
 If you are unsure if RCIA is a good fit for you, please know that we welcome those who are still questioning and exploring.
 If, along the way, you decide that it is not right for you, it’s okay—that is part of discernment.